 Reliability of delivery: Brand positioning opportunity for custom manufacturing organizations

 Positioning is all about occupying a unique place in the mind of the consumer.
-However, often, it turns out to be a place only in the mind of the marketer.
+However, it often turns out to be a place only in the mind of the marketer.
 In many industries, for the end consumer, there is hardly any perceptual difference among competing brands, even though marketers are confident of the differences.
-This effect of a positioning clutter is very prominent in custom manufacturing or made-to-order manufacturing environments.
-The problem is acute because unlike consumer products where various platforms of psychological positioning are used, custom manufacturing has limited opportunities of positioning platforms.
-Most players either compete on platform of quality (of the product) or price.
+This effect of positioning clutter is very prominent in custom manufacturing or made-to-order manufacturing environments.
+The problem is acute because, unlike consumer products where various platforms of psychological positioning are used, custom manufacturing has limited opportunities for positioning platforms.
+Most players either compete on platform of a quality (of the product) or price.

-Is there a way to stand out of the clutter?
+Is there a way to stand out from the clutter?

-The positioning platform, which is hardly used by any player in custom manufacturing, is reliability of delivery commitment.
+The positioning platform, which is hardly used by any player in custom manufacturing, is the reliability of delivery commitment.
 Reliability of delivery is about delivering the product in full as per the originally committed dates–one that marketing commits to the end consumer while accepting an order.
-Even though marketing promises on-time delivery to its customer for every delivery, but a poor on-time delivery performance is almost like a disease for the custom manufacturing industry.
-The result is the customer being unable to trust the reThere are few custom manufacturing companies in India, which have achieved the seemingly impossible performance and are now competing on the platform of guaranteed on-time delivery service.
-Applying the TOC solutions, they have not only improved their on-time delivery to high 90s, but have also achieved much reduced lead-time along with 25% extra output from same facilities.liability promises.
-This is one of the reasons why customers of custom manufacturing items have in place practices for protecting themselves from poor reliability; for example, having penalty clauses or ordering much ahead of time even when the specs are not finalized.
-Either way, it does not help the consumer (and is eventually damaging to them) because penalties are usually inbuilt in the prices and the changes are used as an excuse to explain delays or they cause the delays.
+Even though marketing promises on-time delivery to its customer for every delivery, a poor on-time delivery performance is almost like a disease for the custom manufacturing industry.
+The result is the customer being unable to trust the reliability promises.
+This unreliability is one of the reasons why customers of custom manufacturing items have put in place practices for protecting themselves from poor reliability; for example, having penalty clauses or ordering much ahead of time even when the specs are not finalized.
+Either way, it does not help the consumer (and is eventually damaging to them) because penalties are usually inbuilt into the prices, and the changes are used as an excuse to explain delays or they cause the delays.